adam2am/anti-mouse/less-motion/#features.md

 # Completed already
         #1m #3w #пн #2025 / #2025_01_13 #winter
++ single/double tap CapsLock works nicely (- great, now what if I pressed 1 tap of caps, but then decided to enter a regular editing mode, is there a way to switch back to default editing capslock powerbuton mode?)

 + improved = after single tap if was sending not the 1 shifted key but 2 shifted keys sometimes